hstalker/dotfiles/README.md

 * `core#FontIncreaseSize()`, which increases the font size by one.
 * `core#FontDecreaseSize()`, which decreases the font size by one.

-The configuration uses an in-built pair of themes for light and dark modes when run in minimal mode, and uses a solarized pair of truecolor themes when plugins are enabled by default.
+The configuration uses an in-built pair of themes for light and dark modes.
 It will use Vim's inferred choice for `background` in order to determine the default mode to launch into.

 Note that the font altering functions will only work under gvim, as terminal vim is entirely reliant on the terminal font.
 Additionally because the Gnome team are geniuses and GTK uses best effort matching for font names, it will never fail on the first font, and therefore no alternatives will be attempted.

-#### Misc: Lazy Loading
-These scripts do not expose the ability to lazy load plugins despite the underlying vim plugin manager `vim-plug` allowing for it, as this causes issues with allowing fully flexible customization on a local install via the `custom.*.vim` customization points (Allowing for lazy-loading while retaining the ability to fully customize the configuration per-install likely requires a more powerful dependency graph mechanism, along with delayed execution hooks, both of which are not provided in this implementation for simplicity).

-#### Misc: Reconnecting to Existing Process from New X Session Clipboard Issues
+#### WARNING: Reconnecting to Existing Process from New X Session Clipboard
 Vim does not adjust to new `$DISPLAY` values, causing X clipboard support to break.
 This issue can be resolved via running `:xrestore`.
 Under X11, there is a timer running every 2 hours with this effect by default in the configuration.